 Dental Implant Bridges

 If you are missing more than one tooth in a row, a dental bridge secured with dental implants can provide a stable and secure restoration that’s also beautiful.
 Many benefits come from using implants over traditional dental crowns alone, and we can review these during your first visit.

 Implant-supported dentures, also called implant-anchored dentures, are another option for patients who are dissatisfied with traditional removable dentures.
 These alternatives offer a better fit, greater prevention of jawbone loss, and easier maintenance than traditional dentures.

 What Can I Expect from the Dental Implants Procedure?

 The first step is determining if you’re a good candidate for dental implants.
 While this approach can be an excellent option for a wide range of patients, it’s not for everyone.
 It’s important for you to be in good general health and to have adequate jawbone density for dental implants to be a good choice.
-When you arrive for your first visit, Dr. Roy will evaluate your teeth, gums, and other oral structures and discuss your options.
+When you arrive for your first visit, your dentist will evaluate your teeth, gums, and other oral structures and discuss your options.